FICTURE7/CoCSharp/README.md

 * CoCSharp.Data:
   * Includes classes for reading CSV files.
   * Includes classes for managing CSV files and downloading them.
   * Includes classes for all CSV file data.
+Such as: BuildingData, TrapData, ObstacleData
 * CoCSharp.Logging:
   * Includes classes to log and dump packet.
 * CoCSharp.Logic: Village object strutures. *(Needs to be refactored)*